DivvyCloud/QuickStart/README.md

 # BotFactory Quick Start using Docker Compose

 The fastest and most consistent way to launch BotFactory is to use Docker Compose.
 This quick start guide provides instructions on how to use Docker Compose to launch BotFactory and all of its service dependencies as containers in less than 15 minutes.

 This quickstart method is intended for trial environments, not production environments.
-If you wish to set up a production environment, please refer to our enterprise set-up documentation (INSERT LINK HERE).
+If you wish to set up a production environment, please refer to our enterprise set-up documentation.

 ## Provision BotFactory Instance